 Getting an Interview

-I applied online and the process took 2 weeks – interviewed at Brightcove.
+I applied online.
+The process took 2 weeks – interviewed at Brightcove (Boston, MA).

-I applied through other source and the process took 2 weeks – interviewed at Brightcove in July 2010.
+I applied through other source.
+The process took 2 weeks – interviewed at Brightcove (Cambridge, MA) in July 2010.

 I don't often have very good things to say about interacting with a prospective employer's HR department as a job seeker.
 However, I was extremely impressed by the HR representative from Brightcove who shepherded me through the interview process - she was consistently responsive before, during, and after the interviews.
 They ended up extending an offer to another candidate, but did let me know that within just a few days of my last set of interviews, which I appreciated.